ainabjerke/aina-bjerke-semester-project-2/README.md

 - Toggle whether a product is featured

-To get access to the admin page where new products can be added, products can be deleted and prices can be changed please contact me.
+To get access to the admin page and login credentials where new products can be added, products can be deleted and prices can be changed please contact me.

 ## Built With